 Protecting Your Business Name

 Establishing a brand is equally as important as the product or services you are selling.
 It is vital that you hold onto the right of your business name and domain for a website, in addition to your social media accounts.
-If you choose a name for your company before looking into the availability of the name, it can lead to customer confusion and issues with another business who has an alike name.
+If you choose a name for your company before looking into the availability of the name, it can lead to customer confusion and issues with another business that has an alike name.

 What to Look for in a Business Lawyer

-No matter what type of company you run, it’s important to have a business lawyer Middletown, CT residents trust on your side.
+No matter what type of company you run, it’s important to have a business lawyer Middletown, Connecticut residents trust on your side.
 However, with so many different lawyers out there, how do you choose the right one?
 Here are a few qualities to look for:

 - Experience: When looking for a business lawyer, select one who has at least several years of experience with the legal matter you’re dealing with.
 For instance, if you need to draft a contract, don’t hire a lawyer who only has experience with employee matters.
 The more experience your lawyer has with the issue at hand, the better job he or she will do for you.

 - Knowledge of Your Industry: If possible, try to find a lawyer who knows the ins and outs of your industry.
 Some industries have more complex regulations, and it’s important for your lawyer to be well aware of them.
-Your lawyer should know exactly what your business does and types of products and services you provide.
+Your lawyer should know exactly what your business does and the types of products and services you provide.
 This way, he or she can build a better legal strategy.
 For instance, if you’re in charge of a construction company, your lawyer should have extensive knowledge about city ordinances and zoning laws.

 - Communicative: Business legal matters can be quite complex, so it’s important to have a lawyer who has good communication skills.
 A business lawyer in Middletown, CT should always be clear and direct and inform you of all your options.
 You shouldn’t leave a meeting feeling confused and full of questions.